 Exchange Privilege.
-To the extent that the Adviser manages other funds in the Trust, shareholders may exchange their shares for shares of any other series of the Trust managed by the Adviser, provided the shares of the Fund the shareholder is exchanging into are registered for sale in the shareholder's state of residence.
+Shareholders may exchange their shares for shares of any other series of the Trust, provided the shares of the Fund the shareholder is exchanging into are registered for sale in the shareholder's state of residence.
 Each account must meet the minimum investment requirements.
-As of the date of this prospectus, the Adviser manages 6 funds in the Trust.
 Also, to make an exchange, an exchange order must comply with the requirements for a redemption or repurchase order and must specify the value or the number of shares to be exchanged.
 Your exchange will take effect as of the next determination of the Fund's NAV per share (usually at the close of business on the same day).
 The Trust reserves the right to limit the number of exchanges or to otherwise prohibit or restrict shareholders from making exchanges at any time, without notice, should the Trust determine that it would be in the best interest of its shareholders to do so.
-For tax purposes, an exchange constitutes the sale of the shares of the fund from which you are exchanging and the purchase of shares of the fund into which you are exchanging.
+For tax purposes, an exchange constitutes the sale of the shares of the Fund from which you are exchanging and the purchase of shares of the Fund into which you are exchanging.
 Consequently, the sale may involve either a capital gain or loss to the shareholder for federal income tax purposes.
 The exchange privilege is available only in states where it is legally permissible to do so.